 The first time I saw a scooter a popular 90's skater; Sean Sheffey was debuting it at Slam City Jam.
 The big contest of the day.
 He rolled around the course with it.
-He was a pretty cool skater so skaters thought it was cool too.
+He was a cool skater so skaters thought it was cool too.
 20 years later; scooters are not as cool.

 A well intentioned parent will see their son or daughter rolling around on a scooter at home.
 They might think that it is time to take them down to the skateboard park.
 That is the mistake.
 What they don't know is that skateparks have rules and etiquette that keep them safe and usable.
 Just like the rules of the road.

 A downside is that these rules are not posted or understood.
 Most learn them through experience at a park.
 The typical way is to get in the way.
 Get yelled at.
 Or worse cause a crash where someone gets hurt.

 A skatepark is a place where people of all ages move in patterns around the obstacles.
 Designed for skateboarding.
 There are curves and ramps that make them attractive for anything on wheels.

 To roll at a skatepark you need to be aware of the people around you.

 Everyone wants to go wherever they want, all at once.
 This can't happen though.
 On the road there are rules to follow for safety.
 Just like in traffic.
 There are places to stand and times to take your turn.

 Always look before you go somewhere.
 Someone may already be going there and that means you need to wait.

 If you don't wait, you risk a crash and getting hurt.
 Angering the person you cut off or worse, hurting them.
 You may get run over because the person whose turn you cut into was going fast.
 When taking your proper turn you are not expecting to be snaked or cut off.

 No one likes a snake.